deepennyway/weavers-almanac/src/play-modes/gameface.md

 In addition, if a player that wins a round for having the higher die roll and *also* has a higher total than their opponent across all rounds, they gain the added benefit of a +1 bonus to their next roll.

-The example on the next page [#Lexi: "page"] will help clarify this:
+The example below will help clarify this:

 > ### Example of +1 Bonus Scenario:
 >
-> Player 1: Rolls a 5 on a d6 [#Lexi: Giving some made-up names would probably make this a lot more readable instead of Player 1 getting +1 in Round 2, etc.]
-> Player 2: Rolls a 4 on a d6 [#Lexi: Also, these lines are NOT broken up correctly on the web page.]
+> Jeff rolls a 5 on a d6.
 >
+> Emily rolls a 4 on a d6.
+>
-> Player 1 wins the first round, securing a +1 bonus to their Round 2 roll.
+> Jeff wins the first round, securing a +1 bonus to their Round 2 roll.
 However, this does not always apply.
 See this example of the next roll in Round 2, taking into account the results above:
 >
-> Player 1: Rolls a 3 on a d12.
+> Jeff rolls a 3 on a d12.
 Then, they add the +1 bonus for a total of 4.
-> Player 2: Rolls a 5 on a d8.
 >
+> Emily rolls a 5 on a d8.
+>
-> Even with the +1 from the first round, Player 1 can’t overcome their crummy luck.
-Player 2 wins the second round, but because their total across two rounds (4+5=9) isn’t higher than Player 1’s (5+4=9), no +1 bonus is issued for the tie-breaking final round.
+> Even with the +1 from the first round, Jeff can’t overcome their crummy luck.
+Emily wins the second round, but because their total across two rounds (4+5=9) isn’t higher than Jeff's (5+4=9), no +1 bonus is issued for the tie-breaking final round.
+Jeff's +1 bonus from the first round does not carry over either.

-[#Lexi: Some things that may need to be covered:
-- For the winmore/crit mechanic, be explicit that the +1 value is permanent - it counts for that round and all future rounds, inasmuch as that matters since it only goes to three rounds (and that, after a 1-1 score) anyway.
-- What happens in the event of a drawn round?
-What if some number of successive ties makes the players run out of dice?
-Etc.]